chris-cooper/doarama-blog/_posts/2013-08-30-login-location.md

 title:  "Logins, locations and API rumours"
 date:   2013-08-30
 categories: doarama
+- technical
 ---

-Firstly, thanks to all the users who have been uploading, testing and sharing Doaramas.
+Firstly, thanks to all the users who have been uploading, testing and sharing Doarama&trade; visualizations.
 There has been a lot of helpful feedback, suggestions and bug reports.
 This is valuable for us and helps us decide the future direction of the service so please don't hesitate to contact us.

 ### Log In UX